ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 Dietary Iron Deficiency Cause
 +++++++++++++++++++++++++++++

-The dietary iron deficiency cause in GBD 2017 that is 100% attributable to the iron deficiency risk factor.
+The dietary iron deficiency cause in GBD 2017 is 100% attributable to the iron deficiency risk factor.
 The dietary iron deficiency cause in GBD is a YLD-only cause, meaning that it contributes to morbidity, but not mortality.

 Modeling Strategy for the Dietary Iron Deficiency Cause
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The dietary iron deficiency cause in GBD 2017 is not modeled directly.
-Rather, the dietary iron deficiency cause is estimated as the remaining cases of anemia after all of the other anemic cases in the overall anemia envelope were causally attributed to their respective attributable causes (ex: hemoglobinopathies and hemolytic anemias).
+As noted above, the dietary iron deficiency cause in GBD 2017 is not modeled directly.
+Rather, it is assigned to a portion of the residual anemia envelope following causal attribution of other anemic causes.

 Cause Hierarchy
 ^^^^^^^^^^^^^^^